The Origins of Polony

 |Grind Pork 1.2″ (3cm)|

 |Chop Beef 60 deg F(15 deg C)|

 |Cook to internal temp 155 deg F (68 deg C)|

 |Spices||Oz, unless otherwise indicated per 100lb. of meat|

 |Caraway seed Ground||2|

 It is, in essence, a better thought-through polony!
 The use of black pepper, coriander, and garlic powder historically relates it in terms of taste closely related to Bologna and Polony and in terms of quality meat, more with Bologna.

 Pulling It All Together

+If the meat was still in a condition that he could make a course sausage from it, he would do so.
 Interestingly enough, I have a very good suspicion of what the recipe was.
 It was given to me by a Belgium butcher when visiting East Africa.
-It is a very simple and extremely effective and has been used by German, Dutch and Belgium butchers since time immemorial as a sure way to get rid of meat that either went off or is about to go off.
+It is very simple and extremely effective and has been used by German, Dutch and Belgium butchers since time immemorial as a sure way to get rid of meat that either went off or is about to go off.
 It is the kind of thing that nobody goes around talking about, but one can well imagine the need for such a recipe.